 FEHA's enforcement record on disparate impact is what makes the California regulation substantial even without an audit mandate.
 The Civil Rights Department (CRD) has a long history of pursuing disparate-impact claims, and California courts have long recognized private discrimination liability under FEHA.
 An AI tool that produces statistically significant adverse impact against a protected class creates direct litigation exposure — whether or not an AI-specific statute is in play.

 Vendor exposure under FEHA runs through two doctrines.
 The aiding-and-abetting theory holds vendors liable for materially contributing to an employer's discriminatory practice.
 The agent theory, foregrounded by Mobley v.
 Workday, holds vendors liable as agents of the employers using their tools.
+That case has only escalated — the court has conditionally certified a nationwide ADEA collective covering applicants screened by Workday's AI and, in March 2026, rejected Workday's bid to exclude applicants from the statute's protection, keeping the vendor-as-agent theory squarely alive.
 Both are active litigation surfaces for HR tech vendors selling into California.

 California CCPA